jalcine/website/src/_drafts/recovery-of-stark.markdown

 [^1]: A Western Digital drive, if that matters.
 [^2]: Private clouds and on-demand caching FTW!
-[^3]: I spend a lot of time outside, either in cafes or libraries.
+[^3]: I spend a lot of time outside, either in cafés or libraries.
 Thus, having my laptop with me is, without a doubt, a must.
 [^4]: Currently using a crap-ton of Git repositories via [homeshick][].
 [^5]: Please encrypt the password database before moving to another storage medium.
 [1]: https://duckduckgo.com/?q=LUKS